rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/rhoelements2-webapps.md

 ## Writing Your RhoElements Web App

-This section will take you step by step through creating your first web-based scanning application for your Motorola mobile device using RhoElements.
+This section will take you step by step through creating your first web-based scanning application for your Zebra mobile device using RhoElements.
 The tutorial is based on the ubiquitous "Hello World" application but instead of simply displaying this message, it will enable the scanner on the mobile device and display a message when a barcode is decoded.
 Once you have completed this tutorial you should be familiar with the RhoElements language "EMML" and how this applies to the other features of RhoElements such as the Signature Capture or Gesture modules.

 ### Hello Scan